Tracy Hines

-Tracy Lee Hines (born May 1, 1972) is an American professional stunt driver.
+Tracy Lee Hines (born May 1, 1972) is an American professional racing driver.
 He was the 2000 USAC Silver Crown Champion and 2002 USAC National Sprint Car Champion.
 He currently does not have a full-time ride in NASCAR as he competes for Tony Stewart Racing in three USAC series.

 NASCAR

 Hines made his first attempt at a Busch race in 2000, when he attempted to qualify for the Cheez-It 200 in a car owned by Jimmy Spencer.
 He did not make the field.

 2003

 Hines broke into NASCAR career in 2003, when he and NASCAR Craftsman Truck owner Jimb came to an agreement with Hines to run 5 truck races for him in the later portions of 2003.

 His career started at Indianapolis Raceway Park (IRP).
 Hines qualified 30th in the No. 27 Dodge Motorsports Dodge Ram and had just made it into the top-10 when he wrecked and crashed into the wall, finishing 32nd.
 At the next race at Texas Motor Speedway, he qualified 4th, and ran in the top-15 all day, coming home with an eleventh-place finish.
 Hines ran his last two races that season at Martinsville Speedway and Phoenix International Raceway.
 At both races, Hines qualified the No. 7 in 22nd place, and finished 13th.